Information about this exciting field:

 For information regarding performance of the graduates of the Chattahoochee Technical College Occupational Therapy Assistant program on the National Board for Certification in Occupational Therapy (NBCOT) examination, click here.

-Occupational Therapy Assistant occupational courses will be completed in four (4) semesters.
+Occupational Therapy Assistant occupational courses will be completed in five (5) semesters.

-- Occupational Therapy Assistant Program Information SUMMER 2016
+- Occupational Therapy Assistant Program Admission Information Marietta Campus Summer 2018